AganFebro/neoland/README.md

   - Balance and approximate USD values
 - Clean UI
   - Neobrutalist theme, dark/light toggle, keyboard‑friendly
-- Discord + agents (optional)
+- D.A.T.A Framework Agents (optional, via **neobot**)
-  - Discord bot powered by the CARV D.A.T.A framework living in `d.a.t.a/`
+  - `neobot` is a CARV D.A.T.A‑powered Discord agent that lives in `d.a.t.a/`
-  - Lets you trigger collection deployment flows directly from Discord while reusing the same on‑chain deploy API as the web app
+  - Lets you deploy new collections, look up collection ids, and mint NFTs using natural‑language messages in Discord
+  - Uses the same neoland backend APIs (deploy, collection search, mint) so web and Discord stay in sync

 ## Repo Layout
 - `public/` – Pages and client JS (no bundler)